uit-inf-1400-2020/uit-inf-1400-2020.github.io/lectures/oop-01-python-intro-and-oo/README.md

 * And so on: [https://wiki.python.org/moin/PythonEditors](https://wiki.python.org/moin/PythonEditors)

 Note: try to avoid saving files with tab characters.
 It sometimes causes problems with other editors and source tools that use a different tab width than what your editor happened to be set up with.
 The de facto standard is multiples of 8, which is interpreted differently by different editors.
-Some editors confuse the tab character with the tab key, which is used by the programmer to tell the editor to indent code according to the language syntax.
+Some editors use the tab key to to indent code according to the language syntax, and confusingly _also_ use the tab key to add the tab character.
 [More on the history of tab](https://en.wikipedia.org/wiki/Tab_key).

 Many people also use [Jupyter Notebooks](http://jupyter.org/)